eggnet/testproject/README.md

 testproject
 ===========

-This project is only used for testing purposes of our other projects.
+This project is only used for testsomethinging purposes of our otherthis is a merge projects.

+some new lines.

+I messed up the readme.